-Modelling carried out by the University of Sheffield estimated that in the first year alone, introducing a 50p minimum unit price in Scotland would mean:
+Modelling by the University of Sheffield estimated that in the first year alone, introducing a 50p minimum unit price in Scotland would mean:

 - 60 fewer deaths